DaveBackus/Data_Bootcamp_Book/pandas-input.md

 The details aren't important, we'll do this only when we have to.]

 So what does our read statement give us?
 What's in `df`?
 We can check its contents by adding the statement `print('\n', df)`.
-(The `'\n'` tells the print function to start printing on a new line.)
+(The `'\n'` tells the print function to start printing on a new line, which makes the output look better.)
 The result is
 ```python
       name  x1  x2  x3
 0     Dave   1   2   3